jkmoua/CppNotes/Topics/Section1-2:C++_Basics.md

 ## Char Variables
 **Characters** are things like letters ('a', 'Z'), digits ('1','9','0'), and other symbols that might appear on a screen ('$','+','^').

 Computers don't actually store characters, they store numbers.
 When you store a value in a character variable, what is actually being stored is a code (ASCII) that represents that value.
+An ASCII table showing the character to number conversions can be found here https://www.asciitable.com/

 ## Shorthand Assignment Notation